amiyaranjansahoo/cloud/azure/4 LB/1 Introduction.md

 ## Types of LB
-Regional or Global Load Balancing
+Global and Regional Load Balancing

 ## GLOBAL
 ```sh